-Future, novel and alternative CPV concepts
+7. Future, novel and alternative CPV concepts

-The previous objective were focused on the evolvement of the CPV to promote its market penetration, prioritizing funding activities on proven technologies that have had already had significant market background and shown great potential so far in terms of cost achievements, reliability and performance.
+The previous objectives were focused on the evolution of current CPV technologies to promote its market penetration, prioritizing funding activities on proven technologies that have already had significant market background and shown great potential so far in terms of cost achievements, reliability and performance.